pmadden90/experience-ireland/README.md

 As a user, I want the map to refocus based on my searches or map location.

-As a user, I would like recommendations of places to go based on my searches.
+As a user, I would like recommendations of places to go.

+As a user, I would like to book flights to my airport of choice.